 It is very important to know the unique needs of your feet.
 My feet are wide with a high arch, very sensitive to touch and pressure.

-I need wide toe box, generally roomy boot and good ankle support.
+I need wide toe box, generally roomy boot, thick cushioning, and a good ankle support.

 I want to wiggle my toes (well, we all need to be able to wiggle our toes!) with no obstruction.